awslabs/lambda-streams-to-firehose/README.md

 # AWS Streams to Kinesis Firehose Forwarder

+__Please note that this project is now deprecated for Kinesis Streams sources.
+For forwarding Kinesis Streams data to Kinesis Firehose, you can now configured Kinesis Streams as a source directly.
+You may still find this project useful for forwarding DynamoDB Update Streams to Kinesis Firehose__

 Amazon Kinesis Firehose simplifies delivery of streaming data to Amazon S3 and Amazon Redshift with a simple, automatically scaled, and zero operations requirement.
 Where customers have existing systems built on streaming interfaces, the addition of Firehose can enable simple archive, or be used to facilitate long term analysis of data from Amazon Redshift.
 Integration can be accomplished by using the [Kinesis Agent](http://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html) to automatically publish file data to Amazon Kinesis Streams and/or Amazon Kinesis Firehose delivery streams.
 This project includes an AWS Lambda function that enables customers who are already using Amazon Kinesis Streams for real time processing to take advantage of Amazon Kinesis Firehose.
 Furthermore, if you are using Amazon DynamoDB and would like to store a history of changes made to the table, this function can push events to Amazon Kinesis Firehose.

 ![StreamToFirehose](StreamToFirehose.png)